Deportivo Toluca F.C. Reserves and Academy: Restructuring

 In the restructuring that occurred in Deportivo Toluca, Atlético Mexiquense became the subsidiary team of Toluca and the official U17 and U20 teams are named Atlético Mexiquense U17 and U20.

 For the start of the Apertura 2015 season, The Segunda División de México was expanded to include 1 affiliate club for every team currently in the Liga MX.
 Each team will be named after the first division affiliate followed by "Premier".
 Toluca Premier will consist mainly of players moving up from the U20 team or young players who have been promoted but are finding minutes in the top flight hard to come by.

 Stadium

-Atlético Mexiquense began at Estadio Nemesio Díez (La Bombonera) in the city Toluca, alternating with their parent team.
+Atlético Mexiquense began at Estadio Nemesio Díez in the city Toluca, alternating with their parent team.

+Deportivo Toluca F.C.
+Reserves and Academy played at home at the Metepec facilities, which has capacity for 1,000 people.
+The Metepec facilities was founded in March 25, 1976.

-Starting in the Apertura 2005 season, Atlético Mexiquense moved Ixtapan 90 Stadium, founded in the district of Ixtapan de la Sal, which counts with a capacity for 2,500 fans.
+Starting in the Apertura 2005 season, Atlético Mexiquense moved Ixtapan 90 Stadium, founded in the district of Ixtapan de la Sal, which has a capacity for 2,500 fans.

 The team moved back to "La Bombonera" for the Apertura 2008–09 season.

 From the start of the Apertura 2015 season in Mexican football, Atlético Mexiquense U20 plays home games at Estadio Nemesio Díez, while Toluca Premier and Atlético Mexiquense U17 play home games at Estadio Instalaciones Metepec in the city of Metepec which has a capacity of 1,000 spectators.